jhonykaesemodel/jhonykaesemodel.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I’m a research scientist at [Argo AI](https://www.argo.ai) working on computer vision and machine learning problems for autonomous vehicles.
+I’m a senior scientist at [Latitude AI](https://www.latitude.ai) -- a Ford subsidiary -- working on computer vision and machine learning problems for automated driving technology.